the-artist0001/the-artist0001/README.md

 Hey there!
 I am Kerem.
 I am a young developer who is a junior high student.

-<b>・I know Python, JavaScript, HTML/CSS languages.
-I'm interested in them and trying to improve myself.
+<b>・I know Python, JavaScript and HTML/CSS programming languages.
+I'm interested in them and I'm trying to improve myself.
 By the time, I am trying to learn C++ and C.</b>

-<b>・I have a beginner level, Turkish website.
+<b>・I have a Turkish website which is beginner level.
 You can click here: http://theartist.rf.gd</b>

-<b>・To collaborate with me or to reach me, you can mail "javascriptertheartist@gmail.com"</b>
+<b>・To collaborate with me or to reach me, you can mail javascriptertheartist@gmail.com</b>

 <div align="center">
    <a>My Profile Views:</a>